niclim/graphite/README.md

   - Graphs posts on a time scale (24 hrs or by day) with comments on thread

 ## Future features
+- To add tests
 - Add reading subreddits information
+- Reddit posts analyze
+  - top comments
+    - are they the first level down
+    - how much does the parent have
+    - length of the comment
+    - common-ness of the word or some other word analysis
 - Integrate other platforms to read word information (twitter, yelp, etc.)
 - Add "users" or common grouping to store this information
 - Add in any data analysis techniques